University of Florida cycling club: History

+In 1992, a Team Florida cyclist, Tom Hayes, was killed in an accident while cycling through Paynes Prairie.
+Team uniforms the following year included a memorial black armband in the cyclist's honor.

 Team Florida was recognized as the University of Florida's Sports Club of the Year for 2015-2016.
 In 2017, with student interest in racing declining, Team Florida leadership chose to have the club focus on noncompetitive recreational riding, the team lost its standing as a sports club, and stopped participating in SECCC events.
 As of October 2019 however, the team had regained its status as a UF Sports Club.
 Following a lengthy delay associated with the pandemic, Team Florida began competing in SECCC collegiate races again in Fall 2021.
+In 2022 Team Florida returned to the top of the SECCC Standings with a conference win for Tyler Austhof in Cyclocross.